 Start by pinpointing the specific HR challenges your team is facing.
 Understanding these pain points will help you shortlist software that provides the right solutions for your challenges.
 Some common issues you might be facing may include:

-• Automating repetitive HR tasks to save time and reduce errors
+Automating repetitive HR tasks and administrative tasks to save time and reduce errors

-• Allowing employees to update personal details on their own through ESS to reduce HR admin load
+Allowing employees to update personal details on their own through Employee self service to reduce HR admin load

 Being clear about your hurdles helps you prioritize and pick a software with must-have features for your organizational growth.